pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### 49.1.1 Trust Companies (South Dakota)

-**Role**: Administrative Trustee for The Enterprise Trust.
+**Role**: Administrative Trustee for The Dynasty Trust.
 The trust company serves as the independent trustee, providing administrative services while we maintain investment control through a Directed Trust structure.

 **Key Responsibilities**:
 - Trust administration and compliance